ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 A person can form things in his thought, and, by impressing his thought upon formless substance, can cause the thing he thinks about to be created.

-In order to do this, a person must pass from the competitive to the creative mind; he must form a clear mental picture of the things he wants, and hold this picture in his thoughts with the fixed PURPOSE to get what he wants, and the unwavering FAITH that he does get what he wants, closing his mind against all that may tend to shake his purpose, dim his vision, or quench his faith.
+In order to do this, a person must pass from the competitive to the creative mind; he must form a clear mental picture of the things he wants, and hold this picture in his thoughts with the fixed purpose to get what he wants, and the unwavering faith that he does get what he wants, closing his mind against all that may tend to shake his purpose, dim his vision, or quench his faith.

 And in addition to all this, we shall now see that he must live and act in a certain way.

-## CHAPTER TWO
+## Chapter two

 Acting in The Certain Way

-THOUGHT IS THE CREATIVE POWER or the impelling force which causes the creative power to act.
+Thought is the creative power or the impelling force which causes the creative power to act.
 Thinking in a certain way will bring riches to you, but you must not rely upon thought alone, paying no attention to personal action.
 That is the rock upon which many otherwise scientific thinkers meet shipwreck - the failure to connect thought with personal action.

 We have not yet reached the stage of development, even supposing such a stage to be possible, in which a person can create directly from formless substance without nature's processes or the work of human hands.
 A person must not only think, but his personal action must supplement his thought.